Birthday (Angel)

-"Birthday" is episode 11 of season 3 in the television show Angel.
+"Birthday" is the eleventh episode of the third season of the American television series Angel.
 Written by Mere Smith and directed by Michael Grossman, it was originally broadcast on January 14, 2002 on the WB network.
 In "Birthday", Cordelia has a precognitive vision so painful that she goes into a coma.
 She is met by a demon guide who allows her to go back in time and choose a different path, so that she can avoid becoming afflicted with the visions that are killing her.
 Although in this alternate timeline Cordelia is a successful sitcom actress, she decides to accept the visions once again so that she can help people.